hacker1347/hackerkidbruteforcer/README.md

 # hackerkidbruteforcer
 (brute force )
-# this tool is a brute-force tool
+# this tool is a generate_passwords
 # THANKS YOU USE THIS TOOL
 # enjoy (: